 - The middle voice spoke not only for but also to the Greek sense of self.

 - 2.1Denoting a transitive verb in English which does not have an equivalent passive, e.g. had in he had an idea.More example sentences

 - Further, with all forms except the aorist and future, we are not able to tell whether a verb is middle or passive.

 - 1 [usually in singular] The point or position at an equal distance from the sides, edges, or ends of something: she stood alone in the middle of the streetMore example sentences

 - If the action is in the middle, both sides are cropped.

 - Well here I have a single bed, so, my favourite side is the middle.

 - In the middle of the two sides of this are large domes built on pillars of the same height as those of the outer arcade and an upper gallery runs all round it.

-- 1.1The point at or around the center of a process or activity, period of time, etc.: we were married in the middle of DecemberMore example sentences
+- 1.1The point at or around the centre of a period of time, activity, etc.: we were married in the middle of DecemberMore example sentences

 - But it added that if the issues fail to be resolved through negotiations, it would launch collective activities from the middle of next month.